Is a Single Member LLC Protected?

 From a tax perspective, the company is not thought of any differently or separately than the individual owner.
 The profits and losses of the company should simply be reported on Schedule C of the owner's tax filings.

 If you need help with establishing a single-member LLC, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.